jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 Most histology looks like a mess at first, but you should always start at the center and try to identify what you're seeing.
 The "area of interest" will not be on the periphery; it will be near the center.
+Literally put your finger in the exact center and scan that square centimeter for what is of interest.
+If you see something funny in the periphery that's not also found in the center, then ignore it.
+Ask yourself what you expect to see, eg. the esophagus is nonkeratinized (stratified) squamous epithelium.

 Look for characteristic features: